Schnueggel/wanamu-backend/README.md

 `src/server`

-The builded code will put into the `dist` folder.
-An have the same structure as the `src` folder.
+The built code will be put into the `dist` folder and have the same structure as the `src` folder.

 ## Tools and Software

-The Backend of the Application is written with NodeJs.
+The backend of the application is written in NodeJs using the Express framework.
-The Frontend is made with Angular.
+The frontend is made with Angular.

 ## Build